We have resumed regular Sunday morning worship services. We have made some important changes to provide a safe environment for everyone.

 Please allow at least 6 feet between you and anyone not living in your household.
 We have plenty of seating for you to spread out, including upstairs in the balcony.
 Please do not initiate handshakes or hugs for now.
 Continue to be welcoming and friendly, but at a distance.
 Smile, wave, and give air high fives!

-We are encouraging everyone to wear protective masks, but unfortunately we cannot provide them for everyone at this time.
+We are encouraging everyone to wear protective masks.

 Our restrooms are available for you to use.
 We simply ask that you wash your hands and do your part to keep everything tidy.

 WASH YOUR HANDS REGULARLY

 We have hand sanitizer at every entrance, as well as soap in the restrooms.
 Wash your hands for at least 20 seconds, and be sure to cough and sneeze into your elbow.

 Offering boxes are located in the foyer for you to use on your way in or out.
 You can also give online HERE.

 STAY AT HOME IF YOU ARE SICK